Today is Poetry at Work Day. I love my work and I love poetry, so this is clearly one of my favorite days.

 But I like the idea, too, of simply sharing poetry with one’s community, which when at work is one’s work community.
 So I’m going to do a bit of both.

 Because I believe in the power of sharing poetry and I share it a lot, I often get variations on the questions “What do you see in poetry?” or “How can I understand/see/appreciate poetry?” or “How do I look at the world with the eyes of a poet?”
 So, although, I don’t have a work community, I can easily imagine trying to answer these questions if I did.
+I’d do it with a poem that I think answers these questions delightfully.

 Isn’t that a perfectly lovely poem?
 And a beautiful invitation to look at the world around you more deeply?
 Which turns out to be what I consider the very essence of what poetry offers.
 You can read more about Eve Merriam here.